 Each piece is made carefully by hand which means that they are all unique.
 By their nature they may reveal small imperfections which are all part of their handmade character.

 It is important to me as a maker to consider the environmental impact of my work.
-I love that clay is a natural material, and make sure to seek out sustainable products for use in the studio.
-This is an ongoing process and I am always looking for new ways to reduce the impact of my work.
+This is an ongoing process and I'm always looking for new ways to reduce the impact of my work.
 When sending out my work, all packaging is plastic -free.
 You can find out more about this here.